Public utility tax credit for billing discounts and qualifying contributions – annual update and notification of repeal

 Intended audience: light and power businesses and gas distribution businesses.

 The Department of Commerce (COM) administers LIHEAP in cooperation with light and power businesses and gas distribution businesses.
 Under this program, COM administers funds from various sources to reduce energy costs for low income persons.
-COM, or organizations that contract with COM, distributes these funds in the form of grants to light and power businesses and gas distribution businesses based on need.
+These funds are distributed to light and power businesses and gas distribution businesses in the form of grants based on need.
 Many light and power businesses and gas distribution businesses also provide billing discounts for low income customers.

 Eligibility